 These posts offer suggestions on selecting and using specific vocabulary.
 There are examples of how to incorporate phrases into a daily routine and activities that use the vocabulary.
 There are also many activities that use vocabulary related to different themes.

 I appreciate feedback.
 Feel free to contact me using the tab in the top menu bar.

 I have been fortunate to have a career that lets me indulge my love of languages and share it with others.
 In addition to teaching Spanish to children in many settings (elementary school, preschool, homeschooling groups and private classes), I taught university Spanish and ESL for over 25 years.

 I taught my three children Spanish as they were growing up.
 They all speak beautifully, and it is an important part of their professional and personal lives.
-My oldest daughter graduated from NYU with an MS in Translation and is a project manager for a translation company in Lima, Peru.
+My oldest daughter graduated from NYU with an MS in Translation and now works and lives in Lima, Peru.
 My son graduated from medical school and is doing his residency in New Orleans.
-My youngest daughter graduated from law school at the University of Chicago and is doing a Federal Clerkship with the 9th Circuit Court of Appeals in San Francisco.
+My youngest daughter graduated from law school at the University of Chicago and is now working in Washington, DC.